Seventh-day Adventists participating in this year’s Global Adventist Internet Network will meet in a new location—online.

 Scheduled presentation topics include cyber security, cryptocurrency, app development, distance education, branding, using games to spread the gospel, and operating an information technology department on a budget.

-To register for free and see the conference schedule, visit gain.adventist.org.
+To register and see the conference schedule, visit gain.adventist.org.

 The event hashtag is #GAiN15.